FAQ's

 Still searching for key answers?
 We’d love to hear from you, get in touch.

-At Wills On Wheels, we've simplified the process of estate planning into three easy steps: 1.
-Schedule your free initial consultation with us.
-2. We'll prepare the necessary legal documents based on your requirements.
 3. We'll arrange to sign the documents at your preferred location, whether it's your home, workplace, care facility, hospital, or elsewhere.

 Wills On Wheels services Woodend, Gisborne, Kyneton, Macedon, Sunbury, Northern Melbourne, and surrounding areas.
 If you're located further afield, don't hesitate to contact us; we'll do our best to accommodate your needs.